Monday, July 17, 2017

 War for the Planet of Apes offers another moment of this transition.
 Although unlike Dawn which came before it there is no considerable leap forward of years, no slow transformation of a group of lab apes and zoo animals into a society.
 The opening credits reveal that this film takes place only a few months after the original at most.
 The apes still live in the woods someplace north of San Francisco, although much farther north, and are still being hunted by the soldiers summoned in the second film.
 The film is in some sense not about the revolution at all, and borrows from multiple genres to stitch together a story that puts a few more pieces in motion.
 It begins as a western, Caesar, the alpha chimp and central character, travels by horseback with a small posse to avenge a murder; culminates as a prison break film, as Caesar must liberate the apes from a prison camp; and ends a religious epic complete with a trip to the promised land and a Moses figure who does not quite make it there.
 These are all framed by the various call backs and reversals, now it is Apes who travel by horseback across a desolate beach rather than humans.
 These various bits of genre function a little like the scattered ruins and remnants of the post-apocalyptic wasteland.
 Ruin and genre come together in the naming of "Nova," who takes her name from a discarded bit of automobile chrome which is also a callback to the original film.

 Perhaps one of the more interesting things about the film is how it deals with the divisions, not just between ape and human but the divisions internal to each camp.
 Dawn gave us two camps, human and ape, split between sympathetic and vengeful apes and humans.
 There was a kind of mirroring, some apes wanted to live in harmony with humans, some did not, and some humans wanted to live in harmony with apes, and others did not.
 The latter started the war, but Caesar must now deal with it.
 The small family of sympathetic humans are no longer present in this film, but that does not mean that the species are without divisions.
-As I mention, the apes find Nova, a young mute girl, and after killing her father adopt her.
+As I mention, the apes find Nova, a young mute girl, who they adopt after killing her father in a conflict.
+They cannot simply leave her.
 What is perhaps more interesting is the fact that there are apes, gorillas mostly, that work with the humans.
 They have sold out there species and their kind on the belief that they have joined the winning team, that the humans will spare them.
 Their betrayal is less an identification with humans than an individual calculation.
 They do not want to be human, they just want to be on the winning side.

 The apes films have never been conceptually clear.
-The original pentalogy vacillated between treating the apes as different species and a different race, deploying a kind of anti-racist racism of a sorts.
+The original films vacillated between treating the apes as different species and a different race, deploying a kind of anti-racist racism of a sorts.
 In the new films the vacillation is between revolution and evolution, between political struggle and the struggle for survival.
 This ambiguity is productive in that it is befitting an era bereft of ideals.
 The comprador apes, all gorillas for some reason, are post-ideological, just looking out for themselves, but, as is often the case, their post-ideological individual struggle for survival serves the dominant forces of power.

 The original ape films were all about language, from Charlton Heston's "get your stinking paws off of me you damn dirty apes," to the (original) Caesar's "No" they were stories of the impact of enunciation.
 There are no major revelations of speech in War: instead there is the apocalypse of the lost of speech.
 It appears the simian flu makes some humans mute.
 This explains why Nova cannot speak, and in some sense puts in place another precondition of the original film..
 From the first of the remakes onward the simian flu functions as a kind of deus ex machina papering over some of the difficult plot points of the original films.
 It wipes out most of humanity and renders the rest mute, doing most of the heavy lifting to get us to the premise of The Planet of the Apes.
 The mute humans also challenge the very definition of humanity, as The Colonel (Woody Harrelson) makes clear, humanity is threatened as much by its internal destruction, its loss of voice and with it reason and society, as it is by the external threat of the apes.
 His genocidal war is two pronged, he seeks to eradicate the apes and kill off the mute humans he sees as a contagion and a threat.
 It is no wonder that the films final scenes take place in a border camp, a site for maintaining and policing borders and distinctions.
 There is even talk of building a wall.